 Engage students in the author's use of language, both English and Spanish.

 About this book

-To notice and become familiar with the author's use of language in the novel
+- Notice and become familiar with the author's use of language in the novel

-- Read Chapter 3 out loud.
+Step 1: Read Chapter 3 aloud.

-A. "Compaders, que tal?"
+Step 4: How does the author make sure non-Spanish speakers can understand the story?
+Look at an example on pg.
+24: "Compaders, que tal?"
 Velicidad called out from on top of the stairs.
 "Mundial, fabulous, couldn't be better," the aunts answered back.

-Discuss with students that sometimes she defines the words (such as with Mundial, "fabulous") and other times you can tell what the word means by the context.
+Step 5: Discuss with students that sometimes she defines the words (such as with Mundial, "fabulous") and other times you can tell what the word means by the context.
 Practice with students by finding some examples of Spanish words and asking them to translate them into English.

-- Go over some of words in the classroom.
+Step 2: Go over some of words in the classroom.

 - Research Panama and its traditions.
 Bring in salsa music and (if possible) Panamanian cuisine for students to experience.